puppetlabs/puppet-docs/source/puppet/5.3/man/index.md

-Puppet's command line tools consist of a single `puppet` binary with many subcommands.
+Puppet's command line tool set consists of a single `puppet` binary that includes multiple subcommands.
 The following subcommands are available in this version of Puppet:

-Core Tools
+Core Subcommands
 -----

 These subcommands form the core of Puppet's tool set, and every user should understand what they do.